SuperEvilMegacorp/vainglory-assets/source/includes/_matches.md

 }
 ```

+Rosters track the scores of each opposing group of Participants.
+If players entered
+matchmaking as a team, the Roster will have a related Team.
+Rosters have many Participants
+objects, one for each member of the Roster.
+Roster objects are only meaningful
+within the context of a Match and are not exposed as a standalone resource.

 ## Participants
-Participant objects track each member in a Roster.
-Participants may be
-anonymous Players, registered Players, or bots.
-In the case where the Participant
-is a registered Player, the Participant will have a single Player relationship.
-Participant objects are only meaningful within the context of a Match and are
-not exposed as a standalone resource.

 ```python
 >>> match = api.match("eca49808-d510-11e6-bf26-cec0c932ce01")
 >>> participant_left_1 = match.rosters[0].participants[0]